Marcel and Rebecca | Edited by Steve N

 Potholes are usually caused by water seeping down into the road surface, then freezing and creating gaps that widen up into gaping holes in the road.

-Officially, according to the Well-Maintained Highways Code of Practice, in order to count as a pothole the hole must be at least 40mm deep - about the height of two stacked 20p coins.
-If the one you hit wasn't that deep you can still claim, but it'll be tougher.
+According to many councils, in order to count as a pothole the hole must be at least 40mm deep - about the height of two 20p coins.
+If the one you hit wasn't that deep you can still claim, but it could be tougher to get anything back.

 If your car's been damaged by a problem in the road which isn't a pothole - if you've hit a piece of loose pavement, for instance - you may still be able to claim by following the step-by-step system below.
 But your chances depend on how the road defect is categorised by the authority responsible.